bryanooitatmun/pickleball-tournament-platform/ai-docs/project_tasks.md

 #### 2. Seeding Interface

-- ❓ Create new route and template for seeding management
+- ✅ Create new route and template for seeding management
-- ❓ Implement drag and drop UI with JavaScript
+- ✅ Implement drag and drop UI with JavaScript
-- ❓ Update the back-end to store the seed changes
+- ✅ Update the back-end to store the seed changes
-- ❓ Integrate with existing bracket generation code
+- ✅ Integrate with existing bracket generation code
+- ✅ Consolidate JavaScript into HTML template for better Jinja2 integration

 #### 3. Tiebreak Implementation

-- ❓ Update the `_calculate_group_positions` method in `bracket_service.py`
+- ✅ Update the `_calculate_group_positions` method in `bracket_service.py`
-- ❓ Add head-to-head comparison as primary tiebreaker
+- ✅ Add head-to-head comparison as primary tiebreaker
-- ❓ Use point differential as secondary tiebreaker
+- ✅ Use point differential as secondary tiebreaker
-- ❓ Add tests for the new tiebreaking logic
+- ✅ Add tests for the new tiebreaking logic

 #### 4. Bye Logic